 Following Merrill's release of its write-downs and billions in third-quarter losses, the firm's stock plummeted 10 percent.
 But today, upon news of a possible merger with Wachovia, Merrill’s stock jumped 7 percent.
 Even so, at least a few financial papers, including The Wall Street Journal, indicated that a Wachovia bailout was highly unlikely, due to Wachovia recently having gone through two huge mergers and the fact that regulatory boards might not look favorably on the combination of the two largest brokerage forces on the Street—Merrill has 15,000 retail brokers and Wachovia has about 10,150.
-Some insiders said that Merrill will more likely go with the sort of bailout that Bear Stearns recently undertook— Bear partnered with Citic Securities, the largest investment bank in China.
+Some insiders said that Merrill will more likely go with the sort of bailout that Bear Stearns recently undertook— Bear partnered with Citic Securities, the largest investment bank in

 Other firms announcing bad news as a result of the credit crunch included Bank of America and Countrywide Financial.
 Charlotte-based BofA joined in the slashing parade spreading across Wall Street, announcing that it would be reducing headcount in its investment banking unit by 3,000.
 (This week The New York Times compiled a table of all the recent job cuts across Wall Street.)
-And Calabasas, Calif.-based Countrywide, the largest mortgage lender in the U.S., announced its first quarterly loss in 25 years, further revealing the hard times finance firms have been having as a result of the credit crunch.
+And Calabasas, Calif.-based Countrywide, the largest mortgage lender in the

 In news unrelated to the crunch, this week boutique investment bank Greenhill & Co. founder Robert F. Greenhill said he would be stepping down as chief executive, handing over the CEO duties to two men, Scott Bok and Simon Borrows, Greenhill’s current co-presidents.
 Greenhill, who began Morgan Stanley's M&A practice in 1972 and founded Greenhill and Co. in 1996, will be staying on as chairman.